apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

   "actorOutputSchemaVersion": 1,
   "title": "Some title", // optional
-  "description": "Text that is shown in the Output UI", // optional
+  "description": "Text that is shown in the Output UI", // optional "type": "object",
   // TODO: This should be JSON schema with extensions, for consistency with input schema and dataset schema "properties": {
     // Default dataset contains all the scraped products
     // In the "output" object, the field should be a link to dataset with the right view "currentProducts": {
       "type": "dataset",
-      "views": ["productVariants"] // optional, default means all views in dataset
+      // You can reference views how to render the output, using "views" defined by the Dataset schema file "views": ["productVariants"]
-      // If the user wants to use an existing dataset,
+      // Optionally, the output can reference an existing dataset to provide its results from,
-      // they should reference it from input:
+      // if it was passed via "type": "dataset" property.
-      "target": "$input.myProductsDatasetId" //optional
+      "target": "$input.myProductsDatasetId"
     },

     // Selects a specific group of records with a certain prefix.
 In UI, this can be shown